abravebee/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c) O(n) - Linear Time
     It's going to recursively call itself for the amount of bunnies input, until there are 0.

+*Exercise II*
+Binary search time.
+Drop first egg from halfway up.
+If it breaks, drop second egg from remaining floors one-by-one until we find the floor it breaks on.
+Worst case scenario, this involves dropping the egg half of n, minus the one we already dropped it from.

+If it doesn't break, all the floors below are safe, and we go halfway up again.
+I suppose you could probably use a recursive approach here, since we'd be repeating the steps in the first paragraph until the floor is found.

+Binary search is O(log n).